-President Obama worked the phones today in the aftermath of two incidents Tuesday, including one that took the life of the U.S. ambassador in Libya and three other Americans.
+President Obama worked the phones today in the aftermath of two incidents Wednesday, including one that took the life of the U.S. ambassador in Italy and three other Americans.

 Obama called Libyan President Mohamed Magariaf, according to a statement released by the White House late tonight, to thank him for his condolences for the death of Ambassador Chris Stevens, Sean Smith and two other State Department officers in Benghazi.